Saikei: Aesthetic impact

 Saikei displays can span a range extending from the austerity of a classic bonsai to the richness of a Japanese garden in miniature.
 At this point in the development of the art form, there are no restrictions on the number of plant varieties in a display or the complexity of the landscape.
 The saikei designer can suggest wabi or sabi with a simple planting among aged and weathered rocks, or evoke an entire mountain forest with multiple peaks, trees, seasonal flowers and grasses, ground cover, and moss.
-Some saikei even span two or more containers, which when placed near each other create an expansive and complex image.
+Some saikei even span two or more containers, which when placed near each other create an expansive and complex image (as seen, for example, in the photograph above, labeled 'Trees, soil, and rocks form a miniature living landscape').

 Writers on saikei, particularly the founder Toshio Kawamoto and Herb Gustafson, who studied at Kawamoto's Bonsai Saikei Institute, emphasize that the design and execution of a saikei should portray a realistic natural landscape.
 Austerity and simplicity are not the important principles in saikei that they are in bonsai.
 A saikei developed in Kawamoto's style will be complex in topography, rich with vegetation, and strongly evocative of a realistic location in nature.
 Trees will have natural shapes, without contortion.
 Trees and ground cover will have relative sizes that almost constitute a model of a landscape, free from exaggerated proportions.
 Plants will be selected to match the simulated location, so that a single planting will contain only species likely to be found together.
-If bonsai imply the aesthetic principles of the abstract and austere Japanese Zen garden, saikei resemble traditional Japanese tsukiyama gardens like Suizen-ji Jōju-en, which are modeled after famous real landscapes.
+If bonsai imply the aesthetic principles of the abstract and austere Japanese Zen garden, saikei resemble traditional Japanese tsukiyama gardens like Suizen-ji Jōju-en, which often model features from famous real landscapes, such as the replica of Mt.
+Fuji in Suizen-ji Jōju-en.

 With a briefer tradition and simpler aesthetic rules than bonsai, saikei is more accessible to the amateur.
 According to Kawamoto, "[s]aikei has no bounds; it avoids the rigid formality that is often evident in bonsai, lending itself more to experimentation and freedom in composition."
 Simple aesthetics mean a saikei display is easier to create and to appreciate than one of its parent forms.
 The viewer's pleasure arises from the ingenuity of the designer in creating a miniature of nature, a natural aesthetic response that requires no schooling and can be enjoyed by almost any observer.